garaloveli/janus/README.md

 # Janus

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+- *Goal*: Migrate playlists and songs from one account to another

-- Goal: Migrate playlists and songs from one account to another
+- *Audience*: People who wants to unlink their facebook accounts from spotify account and create a new one with email without loosing their music
-- Audience: People who wants to unlink their facebook accounts from spotify account and create a new one with email without loosing their music
+- *Content*: One page that allows you to migrate your lists and songs
-- Content: One page that allows you to migrate your lists and songs
+- *Navigation*: Also provided by Janus in a text document

-- Navigation: Also provider
+## Color Palette

 ## Development server